 Supporting documentation should be submitted to the Secretary of the CPG for consideration at the next available meeting or via the fast track approval process.
 On agreement, the CPG will forward the MOA, together with its own recommendations, to the Education Committee for final approval, which, in turn, will report the outcome to Academic Council.

 When final approval has been confirmed by the Education Committee, Academic Affairs will arrange for the signature of the MOA.
-Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Finance, Information Services, the Student Records and Examinations Office, and the International Student Support Office.
+Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Finance, Information Services, the Student Services and Systems Office, and the International Student Support Office.
 Details will be recorded on the Collaborative Provision Register.

 University Coordinators will normally be responsible for taking forward implementation and should liaise with their School/Faculty, particularly in relation to the application of any Partnership Management Plans which may be required by the Faculty.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.